This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 A comprehensive list with the links to software is here

-For the last 9 months, as of this writing, I've been using Edge as my primary browser.
-That is the new Edge based on Chromium codebase.
-The ride was not without a few hiccups along the way, but overall, it felt zippier than Chrome, less resource-heavy, while still accepting all Chrome extensions.
+I've been using Edge as my primary browser for several years.
+The new Edge is based on the Chromium codebase.
+The ride was not without a few hiccups along the way, but overall, it felt zippier than Chrome, less resource-heavy, and is still accepting all Chrome extensions.
 A feature that I got to love in particular is Collections.
+In general, using Microsoft software as opposed to Google's software feels like dealing with an adult in the room vs. a finicky adolescent.

 uBlock Origin: An efficient adblocker.